— ◆ —

 Current Reality

 Map what life inside this business actually looks like.
-Listen for what makes good weeks good and bad weeks bad — these are the pressure points everything else connects to.
+Listen for what makes good weeks good and bad weeks bad.

 "What does a good week look like in your business, and what makes it good?"